yegor256/blog/_posts/2021/jun/2021-06-01-tips-for-recruiters.md

 or dating you.
 Delete.

 Amy, on the other hand, puts Silva in front.
 This is who I want to know: Silva!
-Amy is just a temporary <del>middleman</del> middlewoman.
+Amy is just a temporary ~~middleman~~ middlewoman.
 She is not even trying to sell herself, even though, I'm sure, she also has a database of ladies, and so on.
 Technically speaking, she is no different than Jeff, but she presents herself right:
 "I'm here just to introduce you to Silva, that's it!"
 Amy, I like you, I reply!